Early Years Foundation Degree (Part-Time)

-Course Leader: Julie Jones, BA (Hons), has 25 years’ experience of working in the early years sector.
-She has held a range of positions, both paid and voluntary, including; childminding, working in a pre school, managing a private day nursery, working as a Local Authority advisor, teaching and assessing early years and early years management apprentices and being an early years Ofsted Inspector.
-Julie has also been involved in delivering training and teaching within the early years sector for over 15 years, teaching a variety non accredited and accredited courses from entry level to level 5.
+Course Leader: Julie Jones, BA (Hons), has 25 years’ experience of working in early years including as an Early Years Ofsted Inspector, childminding, working in pre-school, managing a private day nursery, working as a Local Authority advisor, and teaching and assessing early years and early years management apprentices.
+With a professional focus on children’s mental health, she has been involved in delivering professional training and teaching for over 15 years, teaching a variety of non-accredited and accredited early years courses from entry level to level 5.
 Julie will be completing an MSc in Child and Adolescent Mental Health in September 2021.

 Entry Requirements & Interview Process